Honors Option Contracts

-Honors Option Contracts allow students to enroll in and receive Honors credit for any course, except for courses already designated Honors sections.
+Honors Option Contracts allow students to enroll in and receive Honors credit for any course in the University, except for courses already designated Honors sections.
 Students may complete an Honors contract in lieu of enrolling in any Honors-designated sections.
 This allows students great flexibility to pursue and develop their own individual academic interests.
 In order to develop an Honors Contract, students select a faculty member to work with and develop an agreement with him/her about alternative work that the student may complete to receive Honors credit for the course.